influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 {{< img-hd src="/img/influxdb/2-0-monitor-oss-with-cloud.png" />}}

+## Before you begin
+describe the setup....  browser access, terminal access to the host where InfluxDB OSS is running...

 ## Setting up InfluxDB OSS Monitoring
 By default, InfluxDB OSS has a /metrics endpoint available which exports Prometheus-style metrics.
 If you have changed any of the default settings to disable this endpoint, you will need to re-enable them for this setup to work.